mavlink/MAVSDK-docs/en/api_reference/structmavsdk_1_1_log_files_1_1_entry.md

 ```

-ID of the log file, to specify a file to be download.
+ID of the log file, to specify a file to be downloaded.

 ### date {#structmavsdk_1_1_log_files_1_1_entry_1a5727aa32b382e3ce4be745a36efdd4bb}